ArronJablonowski/OpenClawNotes/README.md

 ```zsh
 curl -fsSL https://openclaw.ai/install.sh | bash
 ```
-As you go through the installer script, keep gemma4 as default and enable 'command-logger' & 'session-memory'.
+As you go through the installer script:
+- Keep gemma4 as default
+- Enable 'command-logger' & 'session-memory'.

-### 5.A.2 🤖 Run an OpenClaw Security Audit
+### 5.A.2 🔒 Run an OpenClaw Security Audit
 Once the initial setup has completed, run a security audit.
 ```zsh
 openclaw security audit --deep